jaz-on/feed-favorites/README.txt

 = Is the plugin secure? =

 Nonce verification, capability checks, and data sanitization are implemented for all operations.

+== Screenshots ==
+1. Setup screen
+2. Import screen
+3. Logs and statistics

+== Shortcode ==
+Use the shortcode below to list recent favorites:

+[feed_favorites limit="10" order="DESC"]

+Parameters:
+- limit: number of items (default 10)
+- order: ASC|DESC (default DESC)

+== Cron ==
+The plugin schedules a periodic synchronization.
+The frequency can be adjusted in Settings.
+Custom intervals: 15 minutes, 30 minutes, 1 hour, 2 hours (default), 4 hours, daily.

+== Privacy ==
+This plugin does not send data to third-party services.
+It stores:
+- Options under the `feed_favorites_*` keys
+- A capped in-database log (maximum 100 entries)
+- Imported posts in the `favorite` post type

+Upon uninstall, options, transients, logs, and `favorite` posts are removed.

+== Accessibility ==
+The admin UI uses native WordPress components (buttons, notices, tables) and supports keyboard navigation.
+No front-end scripts are injected by the plugin.

 == Support ==